phette23/c4l21-learn-to-love-the-command-line/content/052-intermediate.md

 As we probably anticipated, Bash also has features typical of all programming languages that let us substitute "variable" names for literal data, conditions that execute commands only based on certain criteria, and loops that repeat operations a configurable number of times.

 Bash variable assignment is straightforward: write a name, then equals `=`, then its value.
-To obtain the variables value later, prefix the name with a dollar sign `$`.
+To obtain the variable's value later, prefix the name with a dollar sign `$`.

 Input
 {: .label .label-green}